 There are plenty of people who don't think water bags can repel flies.
-Critics often classify this theory in the realm of old wives' tales and modern superstition.
+The MythBusters gang, for one, declared this one busted.
+Other critics often classify this theory in the realm of old wives' tales and modern superstition.
 They chalk success stories up to confusion between correlation and causation.

-If all the factors are not taken into account, hanging water bags used to repel flies may seem to work due to the placebo effect.
+If all the factors aren't accounted for, hanging water bags used to repel flies may seem to work due to the placebo effect.
 In medical terms, this is when people who think they're being treated for a condition feel better, even if that treatment treats nothing at all.
 The same effect could occur for people who think they are treating a pest problem.

 But what if the situation is even worse?
-What if the placebo actually increases the problem being treated?
+What if the placebo exacerbates the problem being treated?
 When Mike Stringham, professor of entomology at North Carolina State University, investigated the use of clear plastic water bags as a fly deterrent, he encountered just such a situation.

-Stringham conducted a 13-week field trial by installing commercial, water-based optical fly repellants on two egg farms.
+Stringham conducted a 13-week field trial by installing commercial, water-based optical fly repellents on two egg farms.
 Stringham measured the fly activity based on the spots of regurgitated material the flies left after feeding.
-He concluded that areas equipped with water bags actually experienced higher levels of housefly activity.
+He concluded that areas equipped with water bags experienced higher levels of housefly activity.

 However, the study was not conducted under natural lighting conditions.
 Its purpose was to determine whether the water bags could be used to decrease fly populations on egg farms.
 The study didn't explore the possibility that direct sunlight increased the water bags' efficiency.